Deals of the day-Mergers and acquisitions

 (Adds National Bank, Syngenta, Trump Hotels, Sistema, DuPont, ABN Amro and CESP; Updates Ryanair)

-June 27 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Tuesday:
+June 27 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Tuesday:

 ** Privatization of Russian state shipping company Sovcomflot (IPO-SKF.MM) is planned for early July, the TASS news agency quoted Russian Deputy Transport Minister Viktor Olersky as saying.